-The Boreal Peonies farm was established in Two River, Alaska in 2012 as both a production and a research farm.
+The Boreal Peonies family farm was established in Two River, Alaska in 2012 as both a production and a research farm.
 Peonies grown in the production fields will be cut and sold to floral wholesalers and retailers around the world.
-Data from the research trials will be provided to the Alaskan peony farming community in an effort to provide advantageous information that will yield the best stems/buds for the cut flower industry.
-We are members of the Alaskan Peony Growers Association and the Arctic Alaska Peony Cooperative.
-About 5700 peonies were planted in production fields in 2013 and 3000 more were added in 2014.
-Of these 8700 peonies, approximately 8000 are in the production plots, 500 peonies are in research testing, and 200 are in trial rows.
+Because wee are members of the Alaskan Peony Growers Association, our data from the research trials will be provided to the Alaskan peony farming community in an effort to provide advantageous information that will yield the best stems/buds for the Alaskan cut flower industry.

-Production Peonies: The six (6) primary peony varieties planted in the production fields are: Sarah Bernhardt (pink), Duchesse de Nemours (off-white), Festiva Maxima (white with splash of red), Kansas (red), Felix Crousse (red), and Victoire a la Marne (dark red).
+Production Peonies: The six (6) primary peony varieties planted in the production fields are: Sarah Bernhardt (pink), Duchesse de Nemours (off-white), Festiva Maxima (white with splash of red), Kansas (fuscia/dark pink), Felix Crousse (fuscia/red with silver edging- the photo above), and Victoire de la Marne (dark red/fuscia).

-Trial Peonies: Ten (10) additional varieties are being tested in 18 trial rows.
+Trial/Specialty Peonies: Additional varieties are being tested in trial rows.
 These varieties have not been tested in Alaska, therefore, we planted a limited number of individuals of each variety to monitor how well they will grow in this land of the midnight sun.

-Research Projects: Researchers from Miami University (Ohio) and Mount St. Joseph University run experimental trials on peony varieties in Interior Alaska in an effort to determine best practices for growing peonies in an arctic environment.
+Research Projects: Researchers from Miami University (Ohio), Indiana University East, the University of Alaska Fairbanks, and Washington State University run experimental trials on peony varieties in Interior Alaska in an effort to determine best practices for growing peonies in an arctic environment.